Mother Knows Best

 In many of today’s hospital environments, it’s sometimes difficult to trust the normal, natural process of birth and stay confident as labor progresses.
 Fetal monitors, intravenous lines, restrictions on your positioning and movement, and the flurry of nurses and doctors in and out of your room certainly give the impression that birth is not going to happen simply or easily.
 Calm, capable and constant labor support can help you transcend the noise, machines and unfamiliar environment.
 And having the freedom to move and find comfort in a variety of ways is key to managing increasingly strong contractions.

-Many hospitals now allow you to walk around during labor, use showers and birth balls, eat, drink and wear your own clothes.
+Many hospitals now encourage you to walk around during labor, use showers and birth balls, eat, drink and wear your own clothes.
 Of course, it’s easier to feel comfortable and safe in a familiar place, so you may choose to give birth in an out-of-hospital birth center or at home.
 This option is safe if you are healthy, have received prenatal care and are attended by a skilled midwife or physician.
 You should always have a plan for hospital backup if that becomes necessary.

 Giving birth is a not-to-be-missed experience.
 Savor the rest of your pregnancy, look forward to meeting your baby and trust that your body will do exactly what it was designed so well to do.
 Like countless generations of women before you, you can give birth with confidence, joy and deep satisfaction.